minhhn2910/fpPrecisionTuning/README.md

-# RandomHeuristicSearch
+# StatisticsGuidedSearch
-Random Heuristic Search for precision analysis of a given "black box" program.
+Statistics Guided Search for precision analysis of a given "black box" program.